Information for attorneys representing defendants in Conroe Municipal Court

 - Each request for reset will be reviewed on a case-by-case basis.
 The Court will balance the need for a reset based upon the legitimate time conflicts experienced by defendants with their jobs or attorneys with simultaneous court settings in other courts and the need of the Court to move its docket.

 - If the reset is granted, you will receive a letter notifying you of the new court setting.
-A summons will be sent to your client.

 - As the attorney of record, you, an attorney listed on the letter of representation, or an attorney so designated on the letter of representation, may appear for your client at an arraignment in order to discuss the case with the prosecutor, enter a plea and, if one is necessary as a result, obtain a reset without the defendant having to appear.